YPinto-Lab/abx/ciprofloxacin study/ciprofloxacin_study/README.md

-New: the package also ingests `sample_to_num_of_virus_species.csv` when present and will include additional summary and per-subject plots showing the number of "fold change (relative to baseline)" wording for relative plots (these are ratios rather than deltas).
+New: the package also ingests `sample_to_num_of_virus_species.csv` when present and will include additional summary and per-subject plots showing the number of viral species per sample (absolute and relative to baseline).
+The PDF now uses "fold change (relative to baseline)" wording for relative plots (these are ratios rather than deltas).